 - Active Listening: Active listening is what builds relationships and influence inside and beyond the organization.
 This module is full of exercises to reframe the power of listening.

 - Extreme Ownership:Inspired by Jocko Willnick’s work, develop your personal routines and tools to keep you at your best self and raise the bar on your own performance.
 It’s about taking ownership for results for your team, regardless of where the actual fault lies.

-- Effective Feedback: Priming the person to receive the message determines how the feedback is received and implemented.
+- Effective Feedback: Priming the person to give and receive the message determines how the feedback is received and implemented.